 As a guard dog, the Labradoodle temperament is more likely suited to invite a robber in and play fetch with a toy instead of guard your valuables.

-She is great with kids of all ages but supervise with small children because she can knock a toddler over with her enthusiasm.
+She is great with kids of all ages but needs to be supervised with small children because she can knock a toddler over with her enthusiasm.

 Getting your puppy from a respected and responsible breeder will help ensure you have a healthy dog.
 When you go to pick out a dog, tell the breeder what you’re looking for and your lifestyle.
 That will help him match you to the best pup in the Labradoodle litter.

 Also, take a good look at the pup’s parents.
-If either of them shy away or growl – not the typical Labradoodle temperament – don’t buy a puppy from that breeder.
+If either of them shies away or growl – not the typical Labradoodle temperament – don’t buy a puppy from that breeder.

 Your Labradoodle is prone to any health condition the parents have but the intent behind crossbred dogs is a build-up of immunity to certain diseases.